Student loan debt is not just a problem for Millenials.

 News reporting about seniors and retirees struggling with student loan debt is scary.
 While student loans can lead to some bad things happening to your personal finances, those bad things only happen if you default on your loans.

-So long as you keep your loans out of default and on an affordable repayment plan, you should have peace from your student loans in your golden years.
+So long as you keep your loans out of default and on an affordable repayment plan or deferment, you should have peace from your student loans in your golden years.